ValeriiKoniushenko/TheFlower/dependencies/boost_1_80_0/libs/gil/example/harris.md

 ## Synopsis

-`harris input.png window-size discriminant harris-threshold output.png`
+`harris input.png Window_-size discriminant harris-threshold output.png`

 - The first parameter must be the full path to an existing image in the PNG format for `harris` to process
-- The second parameter is the size of the window containing the pixels to analyse and must be an odd number (e.g. 9 for a 3x3 matrix)
+- The second parameter is the size of the Window_ containing the pixels to analyse and must be an odd number (e.g. 9 for a 3x3 matrix)
 - The third parameter is the empirically-defined discriminant constant, usually between 0.04 and 0.06
 - The fourth parameter is the harris threshold used to identify the optimal values
 - The fifth and last parameter is the full path to the output image of `harris`.
 The directory will *not* be created and must exist.